dmijatovic/todo-api-bench/README.md

 ## Conclusion

 I runned load tests on 3 machines (2 laptops and 1 desktop) for all api's.
 All machines use Linux OS (Ubuntu/Linux Mint).
 The results are saved in the separate branches with the name of the machine (eg. dell-xps-2018...).
 I noticed slight differences in the ranking between used hardware/machine.
 This is a bit surprising.
 It looks to me that different programming languages and maybe(?) libraries utilize specific hardware better.
 In addition, it could be that my knowledge of specific library is limited and has influence on the scores.
 As an example, see the image below where the performance of FastApi significantly improves (run 9+) after tweaking api for the number of workers used on the specific machine (dell-xps-2018).
-Fluctuations in actix-api are also partially causeed by experimenting with the number of used workers.
+Fluctuations in actix-api are also partially caused by experimenting with the number of used workers.
 I noticed that different number of workers produces the highest score on different machines/hardware.

 The absolute scores/numbers per machine are different of course, but `rust api using actix-web is clearly the fastest and python/flask api is the slowest on all tested machines`.
 NodeJS (polka, express), Deno (oak) and Golang api's (fiber and standard http/mux) are in the middle of the chart.
 Surprisingly Python FastAPI seem to be performing very close to Golang and NodeJS/Deno api's after I optimized the number of workers.
 There might be some room to improve performance of Golang api's too but my knowledge of Golang at this moment is fairly limited.

-The scores from my dell-xps-2018 laptop are shown in the image bellow.
-An interactive version of this chart with more scores is avaliable on `http://localhost:3000` (NextJS app) after runing `npm run dev` in the tests folder.
+The scores from my dell-xps-2018 laptop are shown in the image below.
+An interactive version of this chart with more scores is available on `http://localhost:3000` (NextJS app) after runing `npm run dev` in the tests folder.
 Of course this means that you first need to clone this repo locally on your machine :-).
 <br/><br/>

 <img src="todo-api-loadtest-dell-xps-200817.png">